Compact reference

 | | expr && expr |

-Logical expressions require the type of the left subexpression to be
+Logical expressions require the type of the left subexpression to be Boolean

-(including Boolean
+and Boolean

-itself).
-The entire expression will have
+itself.
+The entire expression

-the same type as the type of the right subexpression.
+will have the same type as the type of the right subexpression.

 Logical expressions are evaluated by first evaluating the left subexpression.
 Then, the value of that expression determines the value of the entire expression as follows: